harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 I am also a Junior Investigator at the
 <a href="https://iaifi.org/" style="text-decoration:none; font-weight:300;">NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)</a>.

 My research lies at the interface of theoretical computer science and mathematical physics, with the goal of understanding the quantum world through computation and information.
-I am interested in quantum complexity theory, including the quantum PCP conjecture, area laws, and connections between complexity, black holes, and quantum field theory.
-I also study algorithms for learning and extracting information from quantum systems, as well as problems in quantum many-body physics involving qubits, bosons, fermions, and anyons.
+I am broadly interested in quantum complexity theory, including the quantum PCP conjecture, area laws, and connections to black holes and quantum field theory.
+I also study algorithms for learning quantum systems and extracting information from them, as well as problems in quantum many-body physics involving qubits, bosons, fermions, and anyons.

 Previously, I was a Research Associate at the <a href="https://ict.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Institute of Computer Technology</a> and a Research Affiliate at the <a href="https://rim.math.snu.ac.kr/" style="text-decoration:none; font-weight:300;">SNU Research Institute of Mathematics</a>.
 Before that, I completed my undergraduate studies in electrical and electronic engineering at <a href="https://www.yonsei.ac.kr/en_sc/index.do" style="text-decoration:none; font-weight:300;">Yonsei University</a>, supported by the <a href="https://www.hyundai-cmkfoundation.org/en/main" style="text-decoration:none; font-weight:300;">Hyundai Motor CMK Science and Technology Scholarship</a>.